Unity-Technologies/com.unity.probuilder/com.unity.probuilder/Documentation~/Custom.md

 # Custom
-You can define your own custom Mesh by specifying a set of vertices in the __Custom Geometry__ field:
+You can define your own custom Mesh.
+To do this, you need to specify a set of vertices in the __Custom Geometry__ field:

     // Vertical Plane
     0, 0, 0